Off-duty Guilford sheriff's deputy injured in hit-and-run accident

 People are also reading…

-Officers discovered that the drive who had caused the crash had fled the scene on foot just after the crash.
-Officers were able to identify the driver as James Haisson Bethea of Thomasville, the news release said.
+Officers discovered that the driver who had caused the crash had fled the scene on foot just after the crash.
+Officers were able to identify the driver as James Haisson Bethea of Thomasville, police said in the release.

 According to the police news release, the crash occurred after Bethea swerved to his left to avoid a vehicle and struck Morel's vehicle in the left-hand turn lane.

-Bethea was charged with careless and reckless driving and felony leaving the scene of an accident, the news release said.
+Bethea was charged with careless and reckless driving and felony leaving the scene of an accident, police said in the release.